fajardgb/jsPsych-FreemanLab/README.md

 Our lab’s current way of running online experiments is very outdated (Jon hired a software engineer to set it up around 2012).
 Some scripts don’t run anymore, certain links are broken, and there is no documentation - making it hard to fix bugs/issues and customize parameters.
 Not to mention, you can’t use ChatGPT/Copilot 😅.

-When writing these scripts, please make sure they are **well-commented and easily customizable**. **Try not to hard code any parameters/settings** - make sure things are easily changeable.
+When writing these scripts, please make sure they are **well-commented and easily customizable** (ideally via a config file). **Try not to hard code any parameters/settings** - make sure things are easily changeable.
 Here are some concrete examples of what I mean:

 - **Example 1**: when setting the image height/wide, make this changeable at the top of the script.
 - **Example 2**: when rating images, make it loop through a list/array of images/image_names - don’t make it so you have to call an image every time.